ADA Grievance Procedure

 Students are required to:

-- Comply with the reasonable directions of College officials - Campus Safety Officers, resident assistants, etc., - law enforcement officers or fire department personnel acting in the performance of their duties
+- Comply with the reasonable directions of College officials - Campus Safety Officers, Community Assistants, etc., - law enforcement officers or fire department personnel acting in the performance of their duties

 - Provide complete and truthful information to College officials